pratikunterwegs/ebird-wghats-supplement/README.md

 - _06_supplement06-effort-vs-spatialIndependence.rmd:_.
 In this script, we checked how many checklists/data would be retained given a particular value of distance to account for spatial independence.
 We show that over 80% of checklists are retained with a distance cutoff of 1km.

-- _06_supplement06-effort-vs-spatialIndependence.rmd:_.
-In this script, we checked how many checklists/data would be retained given a particular value of distance to account for spatial independence.
-We show that over 80% of checklists are retained with a distance cutoff of 1km.

 - _07_supplement07-spThin-mult-approaches.rmd:_.
 In this script, a number of thinning approaches were tested to determine which method retained the highest proportion of points, while accounting for sampling effort (time and distance).

 - _08_results_occupancy_predictors.rmd:_.
 In this script, we plot species-specific probabilities of occupancy as a function of significant environmental predictors.